-Immediately upon becoming aware that an incident has occurred that may result in a radiation dose that exceeds Federal government protective action guides , the responsible nuclear power plant personnel evaluate plant conditions and then recommend actions to the State and local government agencies for them to take in order to protect the population from exposure to radiation.
-Nuclear power plant representatives are required to give the recommendations to the State or local government within 15 minutes and to the NRC Operations Center as soon as possible, within 1 hour of determining that an accidental radiation release could affect the public health and safety.
+Once an incident has occurred that could release enough radioactive material to exceed Federal government protective action guides, the responsible plant personnel evaluate conditions and recommend public protective actions (e.g. sheltering or evacuation) to the State and local government agencies.
+Nuclear power plants must give these recommendations to the State or local government within 15 minutes of a General Emergency declaration (the highest level of emergency) and to the NRC Operations Center as soon as possible.
+All of this must occur within 1 hour of determining that an accident could affect the public.

-The emergency plans for all NRC licensed facilities are required to provide reasonable assurance that adequate measures can and will be taken in the event of an emergency.
-For nuclear power plants, both onsite and offsite emergency response plans are required.
-This is because a severe accident at a nuclear power plant could reasonably be expected to impact individuals located some distance away from the power plant.
+All NRC licensed facilities' emergency plans must provide reasonable assurance that adequate measures can and will be taken in the event of an emergency.
+Nuclear power plants must have an onsite emergency response plans, and if required, State and local agencies must have an offsite plan to account for potential impact to people located some distance away from the plant.

-For large fuel cycle and materials facilities, only an onsite radiological emergency response plan is required.
-No offsite radiological emergency plan is required since accidents at these facilities are not expected to impact individuals located much beyond the site boundary.
-(This arrangement is similar to that of other industrial facilities in which accidents are dealt with by offsite firefighters and police routinely with an all hazards response plan.)
+Large fuel cycle and materials facilities must have only an onsite radiological emergency response plan.
+No formal offsite response plan is required, since accidents at these facilities are not expected to affect anyone much beyond the site boundary.
+(This is the same sort of arrangement for industrial facilities where accidents are dealt with by offsite firefighters and police routinely with an all-hazards response plan.)